Former judge, a Council Bluffs native, strived to be fair, friendly, firm in court and at home

-Leo F. Connolly always tried to fair, friendly and firm during his 30 years as an Iowa district court judge.
+Leo F. Connolly always tried to be fair, friendly and firm during his 30 years as an Iowa District Court judge.

 “That’s also the way he raised his kids,” son Joseph Connolly said.
 “He was always fair, and he was always friendly, but he was always firm, as well.
 He treated everybody the same, and he was very genuine.
 That was a great lesson to learn.”